Field(s): United States

 Dissertation Title: Building a Latino Machine: Machine Politics, Corruption, and Integration in East Chicago, Indiana, 1945-2010

-Emiliano Aguilar Jr. is a second-year doctoral student in History.
-A native to East Chicago, Indiana he attended Wabash College in Crawfordsville, IN and majored in English and History.
-After completing his undergraduate degree, he attended Purdue University and earned his M.A. in History.
-While working towards his M.A., Emiliano served as an instructor for Purdue University’s Upward Bound Program, which he was also a participant of while a high school student.
+Emiliano Aguilar Jr. is a Ph.D.
+Candidate in History.
+A native to East Chicago, Indiana, he attended Wabash College in Crawfordsville, IN, and majored in English and History.
+After completing his undergraduate degree, Emiliano attended Purdue University Northwest and earned his M.A. in History.

 Emiliano’s dissertation, “Building a Latino Machine,” focuses on how the ethnic Mexican and Puerto Rican community of East Chicago, Indiana navigated corrupt machine politics to pursue their inclusion into the city.
 The narrative will trace the transition of Latinos from cogs in the political machine to eventually becoming the machine itself.
 During this transition, these communities engaged in unethical political behavior, including kickbacks, ghost payrolls, patronage politics, and vote tampering.
 Journalists across the United States framed East Chicago in the 1970s as “the last political machine in America.”
 The project will extend the discussion of machine politics, labor’s influence, and corruption together to explore how a community pursued inclusion in a system notorious for backroom dealing in the Postwar Era.
 As the city underwent white flight and deindustrialization, the Latino community transitioned from cogs in the machine to building a Latino political machine, under the same corrupt practices of patronage as their predecessors.